Hemangi-patel109/Bulb/README.md

 # Bulb

-This is my basic program for switch on and off Bulb using Python
+This is my basic program for switch on and off Bulb using HTML ,CSS.